Rajkamlakar/PortFolio/README.md

 - Other Tools: Git-GitHub, Postman, VS Code ,Postgresql ,

  🚀 Projects
 Here are some of my exciting projects:
+1.Job Seeker MERN Stack Website
+This project is a full-stack job-seeking website built using the MERN stack (MongoDB, Express.js, React, Node.js).
+It allows job seekers to create profiles, upload resumes, and apply for jobs, while employers can post job listings and manage applications.
-1. College Portal System: A complete student portal with features like profiles, attendance tracking, and course management.
+2. College Portal System: A complete student portal with features like profiles, attendance tracking, and course management.
-2. Background Changer: An interactive app for changing webpage backgrounds dynamically using HTML, CSS, and JavaScript.
+3. Background Changer: An interactive app for changing webpage backgrounds dynamically using HTML, CSS, and JavaScript.
-3. React Calculator: A responsive and efficient calculator built with React.js.
+4. React Calculator: A responsive and efficient calculator built with React.js.

 Explore my repositories to learn more about my work!